Chart Color Schemes

 Health performance in Kinglake is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Kinglake faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
-The rate of private health cover is approximately 52%, covering about 908 people, which is lower than the average SA2 area and Greater Melbourne at 60.1%.
+Private health cover stands at approximately 52% of the total population (~964 people), slightly lower than the average SA2 area rate of 60.9%.

-Mental health issues affect 10.7% of residents, while asthma impacts 8.2%.
-A total of 67.6% of residents report being completely clear of medical ailments, compared to 70.6% in Greater Melbourne.
-The area has 16.7%, or 291 people, aged 65 and over, which is lower than the 19.2% in Greater Melbourne.
-This aligns broadly with the general population's health profile.
+Mental health issues impact 10.7% of residents, while asthma affects 8.2%.
+A total of 67.6% declare themselves completely clear of medical ailments, compared to 70.6% across Greater Melbourne.
+The area has 16.7% of residents aged 65 and over (309 people), lower than the 19.2% in Greater Melbourne.

 Frequently Asked Questions - Health